wild-lotus/react-async-utils/README.md

 interface SuccessAsync<Payload> {
   progress: Progress.Success;
   payload: Payload;
-  invalidated?: boolean;
 }
 ```

-A successful Async can also be **invalidated**, meaning its current payload is stale and we should receive a new one.

 - **ERROR**: our async process failed.
 There will be an **error**, the cause of this failure: